AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_chatroom_attributes_unity.md

 ### Update the chat room announcements

 Only the chat room owner and admins can call `UpdateRoomAnnouncement` to set and update the announcements.
+The length of the chat room announcements can be a maximum of 512 characters.
 Once the chat room announcements are updated, all the other chat room members receive the `OnAnnouncementChangedFromRoom` callback.

 The following code sample shows how to update the chat room announcements: